Pulsedriver

 Slobodan Petrovic Jr. (born 22 February 1974 in Trappenkamp) is a Yugoslav-German electronic dance music DJ, producer and is the founder of Aqualoop Records in 2000.
 He is best known by his alias, Pulsedriver.

 Career

 Early life and career

-In 1994, Petrovic released his first own single, under the alias Aqualoop: "Twilight Zone".
+In 1994, Petrovic released his first single, under the alias Aqualoop: "Twilight Zone".
 Further singles were released under this name.

 In 1997, the project "Pulsedriver" was born.

 The first commercial success came with the single "Kiss That Sound" which was his first entry into the German sales chart.
 Further follow-up releases "I Dominate U", "Take U High" and "Your Spirit is Shining" were also successful.
 The single "Cambodia", a cover of a Kim Wilde song, gave him his first Top 10 single in Germany, a Top 5 single in Austria and achieved chart positions in other countries in Europe.
 Further singles, such as "Din Daa Daa", "Time", "Move for Freedom", "Galaxy", "Vagabonds", "Slammin'", "Insane" and "Beat Bangs" as well as the albums Selected, Sequence and Night Moves all made it into the sales chart.